longhorn/website/content/docs/1.5.0/terminology.md

 ### Backupstore

 Longhorn backups are saved to the backupstore, which is external to the Kubernetes cluster.
-The backupstore can be either NFS shares or an S3 compatible server.
+The backupstore can be either an S3 compatible server, a NFS share or a CIFS share.

 Longhorn accesses the backupstore at the endpoint configured in the backuptarget.